A crackdown in El Salvador, and fears of arbitrary arrests

 Security Minister Gustavo Villatoro said, requesting the extension, that the government wants to eradicate the gangs.
 “This war,” he said, “is going to continue for as long as necessary and to the extent that the public continues to demand it.”

-On a recent morning, García pulled a sheaf of stamped, signed letters from a plastic bag.
-All of them attest to Dominguez’s community activism — from organizations she’d led or worked for, organizations that advocated for women, promoted community development and pushed for chemical-free farming.

-In a court hearing on May 2, where dozens of detainees were arraigned en masse. the judge ordered Domínguez to six more months of pre-trial detention.
-Garcia had given the letters to a public defender, but the judge never saw them.
+In a court hearing on May 2, where dozens of detainees were arraigned en masse.
+The judge ordered Domínguez to six more months of pre-trial detention.

 “The evidence being brought against these people are what we would describe as general statistics, not necessarily any information that links individuals to criminal activity,” said Bullock, Cristosal’s director.

-García says suddenly finding herself the primary caretaker for two children, including an infant who had been breastfeeding, turned her life upside down.
-Domínguez and her partner are in jail, as is the father of Domínguez’s 12-year-old daughter, who had been lending some financial support.

-García has relied on donations to keep the children fed.
-She frets about the plants dying in her daughter’s unattended garden.
-“It has impacted everyone here in the community because everyone knows her,” García said.
-“She was the head of the family.”

-And what will become of people like Dominguez?
-Under the current rules, there's no way to know.
-Said Bullock: “There is a very uncertain future for people who are in this black hole of a justice system.”
+“There is a very uncertain future for people who are in this black hole of a justice system,” he said.